Matt-Adventure-Ardeche/staffhandbook/docs/activities/initiatives.md

 ### 25. Magic Stick
 Split the group into sub-groups.
 Have each face the other.
 Arms out-streched, with index fingers pointing and overlapping the other group.
 Balance a wand on the backs of the fingers.
 The aim is to lower the wand to the ground without any fingers loosing contact.
 The *usual* outcome is that the wand heads to the clouds first...
 **Variation:** Once done successfully, have the group repeat the task in silence.

+### 26. Team Ski's
+Using the *ski's* to travel a set distance without falling off.
+If anyone touches the ground, restart..!